sauce-archives/help/docs/on-premise/box-setup.md

 <h5>Connect Devices</h5>

-To connect a device ...
+<--! device connection needs more details -->

 Now its time to setup the devices you would like to connect to the Android Device Pool.

-<--! link and make an indenpendent device setup description -->

-Sync Device Descriptors from Production:
+Sync device descriptors from production:
-<--! our production? --> they don't have their "own descriptors?" -->

     sudo docker run --rm --link testobject-mongo:mongo quay.io/testobject/sak \ populateDeviceDescriptors

-Add a Device to the Pool:
+Add a device to the Pool:

-    sudo docker run --rm --link testobject-mongo:mongo quay.io/testobject/sak device -c create -poolId pool-android-1 -deviceDescriptorId HTC_One_M8_real -phoneId FA43MWM01768 -wifiName TestObject -wifiPassword 1234qwer -playAccount abc@gmail.com -playAccountPassword 1234qwer
+    sudo docker run --rm --link testobject-mongo:mongo quay.io/testobject/sak device -c create -poolId pool-[your pool name] -deviceDescriptorId [android_phone] -phoneId [ABC12345] -wifiName [your wifi] -wifiPassword [1234qwer] -playAccount [abc@gmail.com] -playAccountPassword [1234qwer]

 Sync udev rules:
-<--! what is this and why? -->

     sudo docker run --rm --link testobject-pool-android -v /var/run/docker.sock:/var/run/docker.sock quay.io/testobject/sak prepareUdevRules | sudo bash -s

-Before you continue with the next steps, please restart the host.
+Before you continue with the next steps, please restart the host!

-<h5>Populate Pool Database</h5>
+Populate Pool Database

-<--! with what? --> <--! other position??? -->

     sudo docker run --rm --link testobject-mongo:mongo quay.io/testobject/sak populateDevicePoolDatabase

 <h4><a id="ios-install">IOS Pool Installation</a></h4>

-The workflow to setup an iOS pool is a bit different.
-The first step here is to generate ssh keys
+Now we will set up the iOS pool, as well.
+Therefor we will need to generate ssh keys first.

 <h5>SSH Connection</h5>

-    ssh-keygen -t rsa -C "abc"
+    ssh-keygen -t rsa -C "[abc]"
-<--! abc is form credentials, user can chosse freely, username..? -->

 You receive both a public and a private key, which need to be saved in a folder on the host e.g. /home/testobject/ios-config